The shareable resources from the laboratory technicians training in Cox’s Bazar can be downloaded in the resources section.

 - Free laboratory work – in this session the trainee group have to work on their own to analyse samples from treatment plants to characterize influent and effluent.

+Due to the number of trainers present at previous training 3 small groups were formed most often.
 In the training in Cox’s Bazar the overall group (8 trainees) was split in two smaller groups, because two laboratory trainers were available.
-Theoretically, up to 6 small groups can be formed.
-Due to the number of trainers present at the trainings 3 small groups were formed most often.

-With the deployment version of the Faecal Sludge Field Laboratory up to 8 trainees can be trained, however with some compromises.
-Training four trainees with two trainers would be optimal for a deployment version laboratory.
+With the deployment version of the Faecal Sludge Field Laboratory up to 8 trainees can be trained, however with some compromises during the practical training stations and the free laboratory work sessions.
+However, training four trainees with two trainers would be optimal for a deployment version laboratory.

 Laboratory training add-on module

-To enable easy training of laboratory technicians during the development of the Faecal Sludge Field Laboratory version 2020 an add-on module for laboratory trainings was developed.
+To enable easy training of laboratory technicians, during the development of the Faecal Sludge Field Laboratory version 2020, an add-on module for laboratory training was developed.
 This module adds certain equipment which allows the simultaneous training of 4-5 WASH experts.
-Following the previously mentioned ratio up to 30 trainees can be trained simultaneously, however a maximum number of 20 trainees is recommended.

 The additional equipment is specified in the FSFL equipment list.